Two readers asked related questions…

 As a general rule, entry-level jobs can be filled with locals, so your chances for landing a long-distance interview for those types of jobs are slim.
 For higher-level positions, most employers will consider a non-local if they have the specific skill set they need.
 For specific tips on crafting your cover letter and résumé for your out-of-town job search, check out one of my past blog posts, Job Search Out of State.
 In addition to mentioning your moving timetable and the fact that you are relocating on your own dime in your cover letter, offer to make yourself available for a first interview via phone or Skype.
 Be prepared to foot the bill for a pricey, last-minute plane ticket if they request a second interview.

-Consider applying with a temporary staffing company in your future city, such as one of the EmployBridge brands.
+Consider applying with a temporary staffing company in your future city, such as The Select Family of Staffing Companies.
 You may be able to sample different local companies, get to know the area, and network until you find a permanent position.

 Readers: Have you ever applied for – and landed – a job across the state or across the country?
 Share your success story!